What Is Authorisation in SOC 2?

 Defining Performance Metrics

-Measuring the strength of your authorization controls starts with clear, quantifiable indicators.
+Measuring the strength of your authorisation controls starts with clear, quantifiable indicators.
 Key performance indicators (KPIs) serve as a compliant signal, turning each access event into a distinct piece of traceable evidence.
 Metrics such as the frequency of permissions recertification, the speed at which incidents are addressed, and the completeness of access logs all contribute to a rigorous compliance signal.

 Quantitative Assessment of Control Efficacy